Our Study Programs & Research Degrees

 - Doctor of Philosophy (PhD)

-Students wishing to pursue an Master of Science will require an undergraduate degree in physics, mathematics, or engineering, but can complete their research thesis on a cultural astronomy topic.
-MSc students may also take two subjects from non-physics areas, such as science communication or the social sciences.
+The Master of Science (MSc in Physics) is a 2 year degree consisting of 50% physics coursework (8 subjects) and 50% research thesis.
+Students wishing to pursue an MSc will require an undergraduate degree in physics, mathematics, computer science, or engineering, but can complete their research thesis on a cultural astronomy or dark sky studies topic.
+MSc students may also take 2 subjects from non-physics areas, such as science communication or the social sciences.

-Students wishing to pursue a Master of Philosophy or a Doctor of Philosophy may enrol in any Faculty.
-Applicants have the opportunity to pursue their degree in the Faculty of Science through the School of Physics, even if you do not have a physics background.
-This is because PhDs are “university doctorates” that are not bound to a specific discipline.
+MPhil and PhD Applicants have the opportunity to pursue their degree in the Faculty of Science through the School of Physics, even if you do not have a physics degree or background.
+This is because PhDs are “university doctorates” that are not strictly bound to a specific discipline.